gwu-libraries/DigOp/README.md

 DigOps
 ======

+DigOps is a Django App designed to keep track of time sent in different workflow steps involved in digitization of items.
+DigOps also supports generation of reports that can be used to track the rate at which items are being digitized.
+It also supports plotting of data in graphs using Google chart API.
-A better answer to that all-important bottom line question: where does all the time go?
-DigOp is a time tracking application designed, engineered and customized for IMLS Digitization project that needs to track, manage and reports the scanning progress.
-By eliminating wasteful paper timesheets and replacing them with web-based, supervisor, project in-charge can see the progress of any digital item 24x7.
-It drastically reduces tedious labor and endless headaches in keeping track of hours spent on a digital operation.
+It uses Django authentication to identify users of the system.It drastically reduces tedious labor and endless headaches in keeping track of hours spent on a digital operation.

 Installation Instructions
 -------------------------